gbv/fuseki.deb/README.md

 The directory layout is aligned with [Skosmos installation instructions](https://github.com/NatLibFi/Skosmos/wiki/InstallTutorial):

 - Fuseki code is in `/opt/fuseki`
 - Configuration is in `/etc/fuseki`
 - Logging (if enabled) is in `/var/log/fuseki`
 - Databases are `/var/lib/fuseki`

 After installation, the service must be enabled to start on boot:

-    sudo dpkg --install ./fuseki_4.6.1-1_all.deb
+    sudo dpkg --install ./fuseki_4.7.0-1_all.deb
     sudo systemctl enable fuseki.service
+    sudo systemctl start fuseki.service

 Memory and other startup options can be configured in `/etc/systemd/system/fuseki.service`.

+Access control can be configured in `/etc/fuseki/shiro.ini`.